 “Wheel of Fortune” actually did tape without much of an audience earlier this season when hostess and “letter toucher” Vanna White filled in as host for three weeks while Pat Sajak recovered from emergency surgery to remove an intestinal blockage.
 To ease Vanna’s nerves, the show just had an audience made up of family members of the contestants.

 I can’t see one of my favorite game shows, “The Price is Right,” getting rid of the audience.
 The crowd is an essential part of the show as the producers pick the contestants from right out of the group.
 The audience is visible during the show as they yell out suggested prices and cheer on the contestants throughout the proceedings.

-We’ll have to see how the coronavirus play out in the next couple of weeks.
-If it worsens, maybe “The Price is Right,” won't be able to tape shows at all and have to go on hiatus.
+We’ll have to see how the coronavirus plays out in the next couple of weeks.
+If it worsens, maybe “The Price is Right,” won’t be able to tape shows at all and have to go on hiatus.